 For example, you can spend $5,000 on a mattress.
 You will get more comfortable, but the quality is only slightly better than one you could buy for $1,500.

 A consumer can likely find a high-quality bed for under $1,000 and an even higher quality bed for $2,000.
-For those looking to spend more than that, you better be sure that you are comparing the best of the best and/or be sure that it is worth it to you by knowing exactly what you are getting and what makes it so special and worth so much extra money.
+For those looking to spend more than that, you better be sure that you are comparing the best of the best with excellent mattress ratings and/or be sure that it is worth it to you by knowing exactly what you are getting and what makes it so special and worth so much extra money.

 Consider Mattress Type